privacyguides/privacyguides.org/docs/basics/tor-overview.md

 3. Lastly: when the exit node receives its packet, it will remove the last layer of encryption with its key.
 The exit node will see the destination address and forward the packet to that address.

-Below is an alternative visualization of this process.
-Note how each node removes its own layer of encryption, and when the destination server returns data, the same process happens entirely in reverse.
+Below is an alternative diagram showing the process.
+Each node removes its own layer of encryption, and when the destination server returns data, the same process happens entirely in reverse.
 For example, the exit node does not know who you are, but it does know which node it came from, and so it adds its own layer of encryption and sends it back.

 <figure markdown>
   ![Tor encryption](../assets/img/how-tor-works/tor-encryption.svg#only-light)